510: The Painted Hills

 Alive.
 My Side of the Mountain.
 The Eiger Sanction.

 This is a series of films in which mountains play a prominent role.
-Alive (1993) is a film in which a Uruguayan rugby team’s plane crashes in the mountains, and the survivors are forced to eat the bodies of their dead teammates.
+Alive (1993) is a film in which a Uruguayan rugby team’s plane crashes in the mountains, and the survivors are forced to eat the bodies of the dead to stay alive.
 My Side of the Mountain (1969) is about a young boy who runs away to the mountains after his family cancels their planned vacation.
 The Eiger Sanction (1975) stars Clint Eastwood as an assassin who joins a mountain climbing team in which one member is the Russian killer he has been assigned to eliminate.

 There’s trouble on the Mackenna’s Gold set!